adonespitogo/angular-base64-upload/README.md

 v0.1.2
  - Remove `required` validation from `$scope.$validators` to work with angualar versions prior to 1.3.x
+ - Move validators to `ngModel.$parsers`, it's more angular way
  - Added unit tests

 v0.1.1